MartinKuracka/notes-api-server/README.md

 3. When inside that folder, run

+   ``npm install``

+4. Now run the server:

    ``npm start``

-4. Now follow this link to the App to start using it
+4. Follow this link to the App to start using it

    https://martinkuracka.github.io/notes-API-app